jabbott7335/ce-pe-bootcamp/docs/k8s/probes.md

 Another issue is caused by new pods when they are starting up.
 The application takes a few seconds after startup before it is ready to service requests.
 As a result, some users are getting error message during this brief time.

  - To fix this, you will need to *create another probe*.
-To detect whether the application is `ready`, the probe should simply make a request to the root endpoint, *`/ready`, on port `8080`*.
+To detect whether the application is `ready`, the probe should simply make a request to the root endpoint, *`/tmp/healthz`*.
 If this request succeeds, then the application is ready.

-- Also set a `initial delay` of `5 seconds` for the probes.
+- Also set a `initial delay` of `6 seconds` for the probes.

 Here is the Pod yaml file,  **add** the probes, then **create** the pod in the cluster to test it.